-

 Process Outcomes

-The outcome of the process will be sent via e-mail to the student’s, student group’s, or student organization’s official University e-mail address.
-If they are found to responsible for a violation of University policy the message will also include the assigned sanction(s).
+The outcome of the Student Conduct Process will be sent via e-mail to the Respondent's official University e-mail address.
+If the Respondent is found to be responsible for a violation of University Policy, the message will also include the assigned sanction(s).
 Sanctions may be issued individually, or a combination of sanctions may be issued.
-In the case of student groups and organizations, if a sanction issued by a national or other governing body exceeds that of the University, the University may concur with that sanction.
+In the case of Student Groups and Student Organizations, if a sanction issued by a national or other governing body exceeds that of the University, the University may concur with that sanction.

-Students, student groups, and student organizations who are found not responsible for violating Section 8.05/Student Code of Conduct will not receive any outcomes and charges will be dismissed.
+- Respondents who are found not responsible for violating Policy 8.05 / Student Code of Conduct will not receive any sanctions and the Student Conduct Process will be dismissed.

-Students, student groups, and student organizations who are found to have violated Section 8.05/Student Code of Conduct will receive outcomes appropriate to the current violation(s) and in consideration of any prior conduct history and/or mitigating or aggravating circumstances.
-For student groups and organizations, “prior conduct history” includes incidents occurring within the preceding seven (7) years.
+- Respondents who are found to have violated Policy 8.05 / Student Code of Conduct will receive sanctions appropriate to the current violation(s) and in consideration of any prior conduct history and/or mitigating or aggravating circumstances.
+For Student Groups and Student Organizations, "prior conduct history" includes incidents occurring within the preceding seven (7) years.
 The number of outcomes issued may vary depending on the situation in question.
-In the case of student groups and organizations, if an outcome is issued by a national or other governing body exceeds that of the University, the University may concur with that decision.
+In the case of Student Groups and Organizations, if an outcome is issued by a national or other governing body exceeds that of the University, the University may concur with that decision.

 -